heslabs/linux-soc-haps/README.md

 ### 1. Define the SoC Design Specification
   * Operation Modes: Determine the operation modes of the system and the performance requirements.
-  * Hardware and Software Requirements: Identify the necessary hardware IPs and software modules, w
+  * Hardware and Software Requirements: Identify the necessary hardware IPs and software modules.

 ### 2. Leverage Arm Corstone Compute Subsystem
-  * Reference Designs: Utilize pre-verified hardware and software reference designs from Arm Corstone to accelerate the development process and ensure compatibility and performance .
+  * Reference Designs: Utilize pre-verified hardware and software reference designs from Arm Corstone to accelerate the development process and ensure compatibility and performance.

 ### 3. Prototyping on FPGA
   * FPGA Implementation: Implement a hardware prototype of the system on a Field Programmable Gate Array (FPGA) board.
 This stage can be divided into three phases: